- Nix 67.2%

 - Desktop notifications at key points and on success/failure; warns separately if a reboot is needed for kernel changes

-The service also supports full mode (not currently used) which additionally runs nix flake update, validates, commits the lock file with a summary of input changes, and pushes — before switching.
-On switch failure it rolls back the commit.
+The service also supports full mode (not currently used) which applies the same per-channel validation, commits the accepted lock file changes with a summary of input changes, and pushes before switching.

 Monitor the service: